-US Open, Massu, Austrian: 12 questions about Dominic Thiem (but never had time to find out), updated after Bastad quarter-finals
+US Open, Massu, Austrian: Everything you always wanted to know about Dominic Thiem (but never had time to find out), updated after Bastad quarter-finals

 After three near misses, Dominic Thiem won his first Grand Slam title at the 2020 US Open.
 Here are the answers to some questions you may ask yourself about him